insidewhy/fzu/ALGORITHM.md

 ## Case sensitivity

-fzy currently treats all searches as case-insensitive.
+fzu currently treats all searches as case-insensitive.
 However, scoring prefers matches on uppercase letters to help find CamelCase candidates.
 It might be desirable to support a case sensitive flag or "smart case" searching.